-The current era of soccer is dominated by two giants: Juventus, Real Madrid and Man UTD legend Cristiano Ronaldo and Paris Saint-German’s Lionel Messi.
-The two nemeses have scooped almost every individual award over the past 15 years, and despite their advanced ages (36 and 33, respectively, as of 2021), they show no signs of slowing down.
-As there can be only one, which of them is it?
-The phenomenal Portuguese Ronaldo or the one-team man Lionel Messi?
+The current era of soccer is dominated by two giants: Juventus, Real Madrid and Man UTD (and Portugal) legend Cristiano Ronaldo and Paris Saint-German’s (and Argentina’s) Lionel Messi.
+The two nemeses have scooped almost every individual award over the past 17 years or so, and despite their advanced ages (37 and 35, respectively, as of 2022), they show no signs of slowing down.
+Each of their performances in the 2022 World Cup, especially Messi, who’s team is heading to the finals, confirms that they are still in their prime.
+However, as there can be only one, which of them is the best?
+The phenomenal Ronaldo or the one-team man Messi?

 Here are three arguments for each side: